cycle-five/dastardly-daemon/docs/README.md

 ## LLM Integration

 Optionally, the daemon can be connected to an LLM to generate more creative and dynamic responses to situations.
-This is controlled by the `llm-integration` feature flag.
+This is controlled by the `llm` feature flag.